 There are some great educational apps available for the iPad and iPhone, but how on earth do you make Maths fun?
-[Updated May 10, 2013.]
+[Updated May 30, 2014.]

+Maths is boring, right?
+Well, actually, no. But the way most of us are taught maths certainly can be dull.
 To get to grips with maths you need to master the basics, and that means learning lots of simple sums off by heart: 2 x 7 = 14, 5 + 4 = 9, 33 divided by 3 is 11, etc.